bjornte/UX-patterns-for-findability/README.md

 User influenced relevancy & findability
 ---
+**Including user added results & sources**

+A paradox: In general, an enterprise’s employees are not allowed by their knowledge management system to help each other find content that they have created themselves.

+In the case of SharePoint, since its inception 15 years ago, it’s primary function has been to be the sum of Office documents created by an organization’s employees.
+For most of these years, it has supported the concept of «[best bets](https://support.office.com/en-us/article/Add-keyword-terms-with-Best-Bets-f18c2a69-e975-4be2-9139-52dce9d8d026)».
+Best bets allow a small clique of so-called «Site Collection Administrators» to respond to a very limited set of queries with recommended results.

+In the same timespan, Wikipedia, Stack Overflow, Reddit and a ton of other highly successful services have shown that users(3) are great at moderating content – also in the [long tail](https://en.wikipedia.org/wiki/Long_tail) – when allowed.
+But does SharePoint and most other enterprise search solutions allow regular users to influence the ranking of results – on a document collection they have created themselves?
+Regrettably: No.

-In many enterprise search solutions it’s impossible for a user to explicitly inform the system about the usefulness of any given result.
+In most enterprise search solutions it’s impossible for a user to explicitly inform the system about the usefulness of any given result.
 The only thing that is derived from user behaviour is the «clickthrough» measurement.
 Some providers, such as [Vivisimo](http://www-01.ibm.com/software/data/information-optimization/) (now part of IBM Watson Explorer), allowed users to vote results up or down.
-The template doesn’t illustrate this concept yet – but it will.

-User added results & sources
----
-Consider this paradox: For 15 years, SharePoint has delivered results for content that users (employees) have created.
-For most of these years, it has supported the concept of «best bets», that allow a small clique of administrators to respond to a very limited set of queries with recommended results.
-In the same timespan, Wikipedia, Stack Overflow, Reddit and a ton of other services have shown that users are great at moderating content – when allowed.
-But does SharePoint and most other enterprise search solutions allow regular users to influence the ranking of results – based on a document corpus they have created themselves?
-Oh no. For some incomprehensible reason, SharePoint search executives (I have met a lot of them) treats this as heresy.
-I couldn’t disagree more, and I hope to provide interfaces that illustrate how user added results should be incorporated into vanilla knowledge management solutions.
+Sadly, Vivisimo seems to be among the exceptions.

+Over time, I'll provide interfaces that illustrate how user added results and user influenced relevancy should be incorporated into vanilla knowledge management solutions.

+<small>(3) Here’s a really crazy thing: The users that are allowed to moderate Wikipedia and the like, are non-paid people that frequently operate under pseudonyms and who mostly don’t know each other.
+In SharePoint however, you have people who’s on the payroll to contribute to the company, but they are not trusted to give each other a helping hand in uncovering content.</small>

 Editorial maintenance
 ---